 Once you have completed suturing, you must ensure that you account for and dispose of your sharps immediately in a sharps bin.

 The wound should be washed and dried, then dressed appropriately.
-Dressings depend on the site of the body and professional preference, below is a guide.
+Dressings depend on the site of the body and professional preference, below are some examples:

-Limb: Cover with non-adhesive dressing such as Jelonet, Mepetel, or Silflex then gauze, velband and crepe.
-A small wound may be covered with an OpSite or Mepore waterproof dressing.
+- Limb: Cover with a non-adhesive dressing such as Jelonet, Mepetel, or Silflex then gauze, Velband and crepe.
+A small wound may be covered with an OpSite or a Mepore waterproof dressing.

 All wounds should be reviewed in 5-7 days and sutures removed (if non-absorbable) as per the table above.

-Equal bites either side of the wound – this includes distance from the wound edge and depth of bite (if there is inequality, the skin edges will not approximate evenly and this risks an unsightly scar or even an epidermal inclusion cyst)
+- Make sure you have equal bites on either side of the wound, this includes distance from the wound edge and the depth of the bite.
+If there is inequality, the skin edges will not approximate evenly and this risks an unsightly scar or even an epidermal inclusion cyst.